trussworks/Engineering-Playbook/infrasec/aws/sns-guardduty-alert-integrations.md

 ## PagerDuty Integration

 Once you have created those resources, you can create PagerDuty services for each unit you want alerts on.
-We decided to split by team--so there is an app service and an infra service.
+We decided to split by team--so there is a service for the app team and one for the infra team.
+Note, you do not need a service for each AWS account!
 You should keep the `pagerduty_service_integration` resources in the same place as you put the the PagerDuty team services.

 Create a `pagerduty_service_integration` for each of the AWS services you'd like to get PagerDuty alerts on.
 In this case, we have set up integrations for CloudWatch and of course, GuardDuty.
 Once you have created those integrations, you should create `aws_sns_topic_subscription` linking the subscription endpoint to the service integration you just set up.
 This will read something like `"https://events.pagerduty.com/integration/${pagerduty_service_integration.guardduty.integration_key}/enqueue"`.
+It is likely you will only have these in the AWS account where you expect alerts to go off--i.e. your GuardDuty designated admin account and any account that has separate CloudWatch alerts.

 ### Integration